This 100% whole wheat banana bread is full of banana flavor and cinnamon and is naturally dairy-free! Can also be made with all-purpose flour.

 If you find yourself with too many over ripe bananas than you need for this banana bread, you could try my peanut butter banana bars for another delicious whole grain treat!

 These whole grain banana pancakes would also be a delicious option!
 They’re made with ground up oats (oat flour) and 100% whole grain.
+And for a grain-free treat, try this paleo coconut flour banana bread.

 This banana bread recipe calls for only 3 tablespoons of oil.
 I used olive oil but you can’t taste it at all!
 I’m guessing melted coconut oil or melted butter would also work for a non-dairy-free version.